Skip to content

 • System Stability:

-• Resolved directory creation and path resolution bugs in split-storage (git-grove) configurations.
+• Resolved directory creation and path resolution bugs in split-storage (git-project) configurations.

-• Fixed lstat errors for non-existent grove configuration files in containerized environments.
+• Fixed lstat errors for non-existent project configuration files in containerized environments.

 • Corrected image registry resolution logic to prevent redundant prompts when already configured.